-This module aims to provide an overview of the development of Chinese business law in the context of economic globalization and in particular of China's WTO membership.
-The module mainly include: Political Economy of Business Regulation in China and China's WTO Membership; Introduction to the Chinese's Legal System and Law Making Process; Chinese Contract Law, Law on Business Organizations, Company Law and Corporate Governance in China, Chinese Antimonopoly Law and Intellectual Property Laws.
-It concludes with discussions on the possible impacts of China's integration into the economic globalization on its domestic business regulation.
-For this module you will have a one 2-hour lecture each week.
+This module aims to provide an overview of the development of Chinese business law in the context of economic globalisation and in particular China's WTO membership.
+The module includes: Political Economy of Business Regulation in China and China's WTO Membership; Introduction to the Chinese's Legal System and Law-Making Process; Chinese Contract Law, Law on Business Organisations, Company Law and Corporate Governance in China, Chinese Antimonopoly Law and Intellectual Property Laws.
+It concludes with discussions on the possible impacts of China's integration into economic globalisation on its domestic business regulation.
+For this module you will have one two-hour lecture each week.

 Social Change and Public Policy in China's Reform Era

 In this module you will learn how the Chinese central government has responded to socio-economic changes by issuing a number of key policy initiatives, most notably in the field of social security, health, education, labour, innovation and the environment.
-In the first part of the module participants will be sensitized about the interplay between socio-economic transformation, administrative reform and public policy making during China's reform era (1978).
+In the first part of the module participants will be sensitised about the interplay between socio-economic transformation, administrative reform and public policy making during China's reform era (1978).

 This module involves the in-depth study of a historical subject from which you will create a 10,000 word dissertation.
 You will have regular meetings with your supervisor and a weekly one hour lecture to guide you through this task.
 Usually this will be linked to a special subject in History.

 Italy at War, 1935–45